birobirobiro/awesome-shadcn-ui/README.md

 - [infinitunes](https://github.com/rajput-hemant/infinitunes) - A Simple Music Player Web App built using Next.js, shadcn/ui, Tailwind CSS, DrizzleORM and more...
 - [kd](https://github.com/gneiru/kd) - Ad-free Kdrama streaming app.
 Built with Nextjs, Drizzle ORM, NeonDB and shadcn/ui
 - [plotwist](https://plotwist.app/en-US) - Easy management and reviews of your movies, series and animes using Next.js, Tailwind CSS, Supabase and shadcn/ui.
+- [Crept Studio](https://www.crept.studio) - Crept is a free Open Source project, made on top of Next.js, Tailwind CSS and Shadcn UI.
+You can use it to deliver free Tv shows and Movies.

 ## Ports